Elisabeth Griffith: Critical reception

 In her Washington Post review of Formidable: American Women and the Fight for Equality, Connie Schulz wrote that Griffith "does an exemplary job of showing how women have always discovered ways to be powerful, regardless of obstacles."
 Schulz notes that the book's "most uncomfortable passages" were also the most "necessary", particularly with regard to historic racism within the feminist movement.
 Writing for The New York Times Book Review, Mira Ptacin lauded Griffith's "inclusive, multiracial timeline of the struggles of both Black and white women in America".
 Ptacin observed, "At times, the book's sheer scope is overwhelming", comparing its "fire hose of information, names and actions, protests and pantsuits" to listening to Billy Joel's song, "We Didn't Start the Fire".

 In 1985, a review of In Her Own Right: The Life of Elizabeth Cady Stanton in The Journal of American History stated that Griffith did "a careful job of showing the relationship between the development of Stanton's life experience and social thought", while also expressing skepticism of her use of social learning theory as a means of explaining Stanton's behavior.

 Personal life

-She married John Deardourff, a Republican political strategist, in 1970, and has a daughter.
+She married John Deardourff, a Republican political strategist, in 1970, and has two children and two stepchildren.
+The couple both worked for feminist pro-choice cause and left the Republican party.
+Mr. Deardourff died in 2004.